lambdaclass/concrete/ROADMAP.md

      distinct capacities specialize separately, layout is capacity-specific, runtime-safety obligations name the instantiated size, and unsupported comptime/reflection/runtime-bound forms are rejected.
+   - 8g.
+Research **allocator-as-value** before allocator-backed collections, arenas, or freestanding APIs harden.
+Keep the distinction sharp:
+     `with(Alloc)` is permission to allocate; an allocator value names which allocator/arena/pool is used.
+Do not replace capabilities with allocator parameters, and do not add an ambient implicit allocator.
+The research note should compare Zig-style explicit allocators, arena/test allocators, embedded/freestanding pools, allocation failure policy, and audit output that records both the capability and the allocator identity/strategy.
+If admitted, every allocator-taking API must keep allocation authority visible in function headers and reports.
 9. Build iterator and builder APIs in proposed `std.iter` and `std.builder` after the collection shape is known: `Iter<T>`-style adapters, `fold`/`map`/`filter`/`take`/`drop`, known-length reporting, byte/text